pivot-access-ltd/bma-offline-docs/src/ansible-playbooks-reference-6367.md

       $Second_Host_Ip
 ```

 <a href="#heading--Running-the-rack-controller-playbook"><h3 id="heading--Running-the-rack-controller-playbook">Running the rack controller playbook</h3></a>

-When running the playbook for a host with the maas_rack_controller role, the playbook installs the MAAS Rack Controller.
-The maas_url variable is used to connect the Region Controller(s), either previously configured from a Region Controller install task, or provided by the user.
-If the maas_url variable is not set, the Rack Controller tasks are “skipped”.
+When running the playbook for a host with the `maas_rack_controller` role, the playbook installs the MAAS Rack Controller.
+The `maas_url` variable is used to connect the Region Controller(s), either previously configured from a Region Controller install task, or provided by the user.
+If the `maas_url` variable is not set, the Rack Controller tasks are “skipped”.
 Some notes about the installation:

 - The operator can optionally enable TLS.
 - The rack controller tasks should be able to execute on multiple hosts in a single execution if an Ansible Group is targeted rather than a single host.
 - Only install the maas-rack-controller deb if using the deb installation.
 - Running on an already configured machine but with a new version should upgrade the instance.
-- You can optionally install a grafana agent (**how do we do this?**) *set the `install_metrics` variable to `true` either in the hosts file or at the command line.*
+- You can optionally install a grafana agent by setting the `install_metrics` variable to `true` either in the hosts file or at the command line.

 `[MAAS_Rack_Controller]` Variables
 ```bash